william0620/hdurecruit/README.md

 5. Release the questionnaire

 ## For Students
-1.Use  Cas or OAUth of Hangzhou Dianzi to Login
+1. Use Cas or OAUth of Hangzhou Dianzi to Login
 2. Fill in the necessary personal information
 3. Browse club information
-4.Fill in the registration form
+4. Fill in the registration form
-5.Get notification
+5. Get notification
 6. Fill in the questionnaire